-After trying out some cold Butterbeer recipes, we thought we should attempt to replicate the hot Butterbeer now served at the Wizarding World of Harry Potter at Universal Orlando Resort.
-These would make great treats for your New Years Eve party and you could even add a little Irish cream to make a more “adult” version.
+After trying out some cold Butterbeer recipes, we thought we should attempt to replicate them in a few Hot Butterbeer Recipes.
+These recipes are now served at the Wizarding World of Harry Potter at Universal Orlando Resort.
+They would make great treats for a holiday party and you could even add a little Irish cream to make a more an alcoholic “adult” version.

 This Butterbeer recipe is pretty close to the “real” thing at the Wizarding World of Harry Potter.
 It’s certainly closer than the two cold recipes that we tried, last week.

 - 10 OZ of Cream Soda (1 & 1/4 cups)

 - 1 Tbsp of Salted REAL Butter

 - Put the Butterscotch Chips and Butter in a microwave safe bowl.
 Heat for 30 seconds.
 Stir and Heat for another 30 seconds.
 Now add the Heavy Cream to the bowl.

 - Microwave in 30 Second increments again.
 Stirring each time.
 It usually takes about 4 times (2 minutes) to get the right consistency.
 Set your mixture aside.
 The chips and butter should be a thick stir-able paste.

 - Heat Cream soda in the microwave for 90 seconds.
 BE VERY CAREFUL!
 Microwaves times vary.
 Make sure not to over heat the Cream Soda or all of the fizz will be gone.

 - Pour Butterscotch mixture into heated Cream Soda.